Senior couple embracing each other at home

 Unsecured medical loans can come in a few different forms:

 • In-house financing.
-Your health care provider or health care facility might offer financing directly.
+Your healthcare provider or healthcare facility might offer financing directly.

 Secured medical loans

-With a home equity loan, you get a lump sum that you can use to pay for medical expenses or anything else.
+With a home equity loan, you get a lump sum that you could use to pay for medical expenses or anything else.
 You'll pay back the home equity loan just like you would repay any other loan.

-Medical loan pros: when it might make sense to borrow for health care expenses
+Medical loan pros: When it might make sense to borrow for healthcare expenses

-• Do you have any savings you could draw on to pay for health care?
+• Do you have any savings you could draw on to pay for healthcare?

 • What kind of interest rates or loan terms could you qualify for?